clementvidon/Makefile_tutor/README.md

     $(MAKE) all
 ```

-- The use of the `info` function to **output of a descriptive message** in the
+- The `info` function is used here to **print a custom message** about what has
-  basic rules.
+  just been built.

-- The **C compilation implicit rule is overwritten** with an explicit version in
+- The **C compilation implicit rule is overwritten** with an explicit version so
-  which we can add an `info` statement.
+  we can add our `info` statement to it.

 - The order in which the rules are written does not matter as long as our
   **default goal `all` appears first** (the rule that will be triggered by a